Authors to discuss ‘How Democracies Die’ at Loyola’s Hanway Lecture

-Levitzky and Ziblatt will present “Killing Democracies from Within.”
-The moderated discussion will explore how elected leaders weaken democracies from the inside by degrading the government’s ability to function and by stoking polarization in society to funnel power to themselves.
+Levitsky and Ziblatt will present “Killing Democracies from Within.”
+The moderated discussion will explore how political leaders weaken democracies from the inside by degrading the government’s ability to function and by stoking polarization in society to funnel power to themselves.
 The rise of authoritarian governments conjures images of violent dictators, revolutions, and mobs, but Levitsky and Ziblatt will show how political changes are usually slow-building and subtle.
+A Q&A will follow the discussion.

 Levitsky and Ziblatt are co-chairs of the new Challenges to Democracy Research Cluster at Harvard’s Weatherhead Center.